pk612004/ocr-web-app/README.md

 Deployment
 To deploy on platforms like Hugging Face Spaces or Streamlit Cloud:

-Create an account on Streamlit.
-Link your GitHub repository.
-Deploy the application.
 Files in the Project
 app.py: The main application script. requirements.txt: Python libraries for the project.